zitadel/zitadel/docs/docs/apis/actionsv2/introduction.md

 - `Events`, after a specific event happened and was stored in ZITADEL

 The API documentation to set an Execution can be found [here](/apis/resources/action_service_v3/action-service-set-execution)

+### Condition Best Match

+As the conditions can be defined on different levels, ZITADEL tries to find out which Execution is the best match.
+This means that for example if you have an Execution defined on `all requests`, on the service `zitadel.user.v2beta.UserService` and on `/zitadel.user.v2beta.UserService/AddHumanUser`, ZITADEL would with a call on the `/zitadel.user.v2beta.UserService/AddHumanUser` use the Executions with the following priority:

+1. `/zitadel.user.v2beta.UserService/AddHumanUser`
+2. `zitadel.user.v2beta.UserService`
+3. `all`

+If you then have a call on `/zitadel.user.v2beta.UserService/UpdateHumanUser` the following priority would be found:

+1. `zitadel.user.v2beta.UserService`
+2. `all`

+And if you use a different service, for example `zitadel.session.v2.SessionService`, then the `all` Execution would still be used.

 ### Targets and Includes